-On dedicated connections, the PPP (Point-to-Point Protocol) is commonly used, it was specially designed to control IP packets transport in these circumstances.
+On dedicated connections, the PPP (Point-to-Point Protocol) is commonly used, it was specially designed to control network packets transport in these circumstances.

-These technologies are now used by telecommunications operators to provide IP transport services to customers (subscribers) in replacement to the traditional layer two end-node to end-node transport service.
+These technologies are now used by telecommunications operators to provide IP transport services to customers (subscribers) in replacement of the old traditional layer two end-node to end-node transport service.

 The layer two dedicated connection, provided to the subscriber, ensures the transport of IP packets between the subscriber and the operator only.
-On the operator side, there will be an IP router capable of receiving IP packets from the subscriber and retransmit them to the intenet, using another layer two connection.
+On the operator side, there will be an IP router capable of receiving IP packets from the subscriber and retransmit them to the internet, using another independent layer two connection.